 The Kajabi platform is also a strong option for those just starting out, but it is especially fine-tuned for those with established businesses.
 Kajabi’s advanced marketing and sales features are meant to give your business the boost you are looking for.

-Not to mention all the templates, blueprints, and automation built into the Kajabi platform that will help streamline the entire course building and marketing process, saving you very valuable time you can spend on other aspects of your business.
+Not to mention all the templates and automation built into the Kajabi platform that will help streamline the entire course building and marketing process, saving you very valuable time you can spend on other aspects of your business.

 The final word on Kajabi vs. Podia

-There are many more nuanced differences between Kajabi and Podia, but as you can see, the functionality, blueprints, and design themes you get with Kajabi make a huge difference to your business.
+There are many more nuanced differences between Kajabi and Podia, but as you can see, the functionality, templates, and design templates you get with Kajabi make a huge difference to your business.

 If you’re tired of duct-taping different tools together and want something that does more than just deliver your products, then it’s pretty clear which platform you need to use.
 Kajabi has all the tools you need in place so you can build and run your entire online business selling digital products.